 The practice of improving critical thinking is best if we make it ongoing and consistent.
 The more we challenge ourselves to think critically, the more habitual such powerful thinking habits become.

-Steps for Improving Critical Thinking
+5 Easy Steps to Improve Critical Thinking

 In her lesson, Samantha outlines and explains a 5-step process for boosting critical thinking as follows: